mencargo/speed/README.md

-# Speedtest in 4k
+# HTML5 Speedtest

 No Flash, No Java, No Websocket, No Bullshit.

-This is a very small Speedtest implemented in Javascript, using XMLHttpRequest and Web Workers.
+This is a very lightweight Speedtest implemented in Javascript, using XMLHttpRequest and Web Workers.

 ## Try it
 [Take a Speedtest](http://speedtest.adolfintel.com)